The

 Subsequently, none of the Action

-album, and the rest of the band formed a new group, Mighty
+album for United Artists in 1971, while the rest of the band formed a new group, Mighty

 Baby, which was